iqbalabd/iqbalabd.github.io/content/posts/2025/the-final-pycon-apac-en.md

 Here's to the future of Python in Asia. 🚀

 P.S.
 I want to acknowledge and thank my comrade-in-arms, Manabu Terada, for his public gratitude about my role in managing PyCon APAC over the past ten-or-so years.
 All of us contributed just as much as the rest of us.
+P.S.S Thank you to Freilla for reviewing this post.